 And since recessions can be pretty unpredictable, aim to boost your emergency savings to 12 months of your basic living expenses.
 This will give you ample time to find a new job.
 But remember, jobs can be harder to come by in an economy experiencing a recession.

-Keep in mind that your basic living expenses are the essential things you need to survive; food, housing, your core utilities, and transportation.
+Keep in mind that your basic living expenses are the essential things you need to survive; food, housing, core utilities, and transportation.
+Building your emergency fund is one of the most important steps when preparing for a recession.

 2. Diversify your investments

 Ever heard the saying, don't put all your eggs in one basket?
 Well, the same line of thinking applies to your investments.
 It's important to have a well-diversified investment portfolio.
-That means your investments should not all be tied up in one stock or in one real estate property.
+That means your investments should not all be tied up in one stock or one real estate property.

 You want to make sure your investments are spread across multiple industries and areas, so if one industry or area experiences a decline, it doesn't sink your entire portfolio.

 For example, if you are invested in the stock market, you can spread your investments across multiple sectors such as consumer goods, healthcare, technology, etc. Mutual funds and index funds are both great ways to diversify.
 You can also choose to invest in the stock market (funds and bonds), the real estate market, and in small businesses.

 Whatever you invest in, be sure to do your research, be clear on your investment objectives and understand your risk tolerance.
 This will create less panic for you if a recession comes along.